odan/phinx-migrations-generator/README.md

 phinx-migrations generate
 ```

-By executing the migration generator again, only the difference to the last schema is generated.
+By executing the `generate` command again, only the difference to the last schema is generated.

 ### Running migrations